BPS Submodels of The Generalized Skyrme Model and How to Find Them: THE BPS LAGRANGIAN METHOD

 which is proportional to first power of $\partial\phi_i$.
 Since the Lagrangian density $\mathcal{L}$ contains also square of $\partial\phi_i$, we could ask a question if there are other possible boundary terms that proportional to higher power of $\partial\phi_i$.
 These possible boundary terms has been studied in~\cite{Adam:2016ipc} and as an example in our case, with $N=3$, it is given by

 where indices inside $[\cdots]$ are totally antisymmetric.
-In general we can write the BPS Lagrangian density as polynomial function of $\partial\phi_i$ in which the ``constants'' are functions of $\phi_i$, or also explicitly of coordinates $\vec{x}$.
+In general we can write the BPS Lagrangian density as polynomial function of $\partial\phi_i$ in which the ``constants'' are functions of $\phi_i$, or may be also explicitly of coordinates $\vec{x}$.
 The boundary terms are defined as the BPS Lagrangian density that gives trivial the Euler-Lagrange equations.
 As an example for the BPS Lagrangian density with only first power of $\partial\phi_i$, we can write

 By imposing that the BPS Lagrangian density should produce trivial Euler-Lagrange equations, one can simply show that $Q^m_i={\partial J^m\over \partial \phi_i}$ with $J^m\equiv J^m(\phi_1,\ldots,\phi_N)$.
-This generalization rises a question if we are allowed to add terms into the BPS Lagrangian density, which are not boundary terms.
-Adding more terms that are not boundary terms into the BPS Lagrangian density will produce more constraint equations which are basically the Euler-Lagrange equations of these terms.
-An interesting feature of these non-boundary terms is that the resulting Bogomolny equations can be shown to produce non-zero pressure density, for more details see~\cite{Atmaja:2018ddi}.
+This generalization rises a question if we are allowed to add non-boundary terms, that produce non-trivial Euler-Lagrange equations, into the BPS Lagrangian density.
+Adding these terms into the BPS Lagrangian density will produce more constraint equations which are basically the Euler-Lagrange equations of these terms.
+An interesting feature of these non-boundary terms is that the resulting Bogomolny equations can be shown to produce non-zero stress tensor, for more details see~\cite{Atmaja:2018ddi}.